Parsa-Rajabi/CIS145/docs/-intro-to-html.md

 <meta name="author" content="James Bond">
 ```

-- Refresh document every `30 seconds` (this can be chagned to a different number):
+- Refresh document every `30 seconds` (this can be changed to a different number):
 ```html
 <meta http-equiv="refresh" content="30">
 ```